Transform Your Solar Investment Into an Automated Energy Trading System

 Start Managing

-After your settings have been configured, use the free version to control and curtail your excess solar, and manually control your inverter.
+After your settings have been configured, use the free version to track pricing, curtail excess solar (device dependent), and manually control supported devices.
+Premium adds automated optimisation features.

 4